Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/09 - Algorithms/README.md

-# Outcome 14 - Algorithms
+# Outcome 9 - Algorithms

 **Skill Description**
 ----------
-The fellow understands the most common search, data analysis and optimization algorithms and has the ability to identify the correct algorithm for a given situation based on accuracy and efficiency.
+The Fellow understands the most common search, data analysis and optimization algorithms and has the ability to identify the correct algorithm for a given situation based on accuracy and efficiency.

 **Output**
 ----------